rishuvro/Multiple_classifications_using_naive_Bayes/main.md

-Example:
+## Example:

-Given a new vehicle with the following features: Horsepower = 180, Weight = 2800 lbs, Max Speed = 135 mph, what is the most likely class for this vehicle using multiple classifications with Naive Bayes?
+Given a new vehicle with the following features: Horsepower = 180, Weight = 2800 lbs, Max Speed = 135 mph, what is the most likely class for this vehicle .

 | **Instance** | **Horsepower** | **Weight (lbs)** | **Max Speed (mph)** | **Class**  |
 |--------------|----------------|------------------|---------------------|------------|